cagedev/table-challenge/README.md

 # Table Challenge

 A client-side javascript game for practicing multiplication tables.
+You can checkout the current default version at [https://cagedev.github.io/table-challenge/](https://cagedev.github.io/table-challenge/).

 ## Configuration